VA San Diego Healthcare System

 Community Care for Veterans

 VA coordinates health care for Veterans from community providers in the local San Diego area.
-Veterans may be eligible to receive care from a community provider when the VA cannot provide the care they need, or the wait time for their care exceeds VA wait time standards.
+Veterans may be eligible to receive care from a community provider when the VA cannot provide the care they need, or the wait time for their care exceeds VA wait time standards or the drive time exceeds VA drive time standards.
 This care is provided on behalf of and paid for by the VA.
 Community care is available to Veterans based on certain conditions and eligibility requirements.
 A VA provider must first approve community care before a Veteran can receive care from a community provider.

 What is the VA MISSION Act?